Last updated on April 14th, 2021 at 05:05 pm

 Higher speed of a colored light => smaller RI => less bending or refraction =>smaller deviation and smaller deviation angle => bigger refraction angle (example red colored light)

-Read in details : Why violet is at the bottom of a spectrum
+Read this Case Study: why is violet at the bottom of a spectrum